Research Profile

 Yuuki Nishiyama, Ph.D.

-Yuuki Nishiyama is an Assistant Professor at the Center for Spatial Information Science in the University of Tokyo.
+Yuuki Nishiyama is an Associate Professor at the Center for Spatial Information Science (CSIS) in the University of Tokyo.
 He obtained M.S.(2014) in Media and Governance from Keio University, and Ph.D. in Media and Governance (2017) from Keio University, respectively.
 He had worked at Keio University in Japan and the University of Oulu in Finland, as a post-doctoral researcher respectively.
-He started work at the Institute of Industrial Science in the University of Tokyo as a Research Associate in 2019, and has held his current position since 2022.
+He started work at the Institute of Industrial Science in the University of Tokyo as a Research Associate in 2019, and has worked as Assistant Professor at CSIS from 2022.
+Since 2025, he is working in the current position.
 His current research interests include ubiquitous computing systems, mobile-wearable sensing platforms, and human ability augmentation.
 He is a member of ACM, IEEE, and Information Processing Society of Japan (IPSJ).

 - 4-6-1, Komaba, Meguro-ku, Tokyo, 153-8505, Japan